-Counties may submit a total of three (3) project applications from the entities in the eligible applicants listed above.
+Counties may submit a maximum of three (3) project applications from the entities in the eligible applicants listed above.
 This is in addition to applications submitted as Regional or Statewide projects as listed in Attachment B. Hosting an approved regional project will not restrict a County from submitting additional project for their jurisdiction.
 Applications are for a single project and all costs in the project application must be in support of the overall objective and outcome of the project.
 Applications that contain multiple projects may be returned for corrections or disqualified for evaluation.

 Projects shall be ranked by their respective Local Emergency Planning Committee (LEPC) or Tribal Emergency Response Commission (TERC).
-The rankings will be used as part of the scoring criteria.
+Projects without a LEPC ranking will not be initially evaluated or considered for funding.
 See Attachment G, Project Ranking Form for LEPCs/TERCs.